 More in the mood for poultry?
 Check out our Slow Cooker Sunday Shredded Chicken Menu.

-And Chowhound’s Ultimate Guide to Slow Cooking is a great resource to get you started using your Crock Pot (or using it more often).
+Chowhound’s Ultimate Guide to Slow Cooking is a great resource to get you started using your Crock Pot correctly—and using it more often.

 Photos and styling by Chris Rochelle